Uberi/speech_recognition/README.rst

 Library for performing speech recognition, with support for several engines and APIs, online and offline.

+**Note**: Hi I am Hashah2311, I have forked the orignal project and added system audio source ie now this module can listen system audio as well, **this is not the orignal version**.

 **UPDATE 2022-02-09**: Hey everyone!
 This project started as a tech demo, but these days it needs more time than I have to keep up with all the PRs and issues.
 Therefore, I'd like to put out an **open invite for collaborators** - just reach out at me@anthonyz.ca if you're interested!

 Speech recognition engine/API support: